garden-io/garden/docs/using-garden/tests.md

 The `exec` module type runs tests locally in your shell.
 By default, the `exec` module type executes tests in the Garden build directory (under `.garden/build/<module-name>`).
 By setting `local: true`, the tests are executed in the module source directory instead.

+### Kubernetes and Helm Modules

+Because a Kubernetes or Helm module can contain any number of Kubernetes resources, a `serviceResource` needs to be specified to determine the pod spec for the test pod.
+You can see the whole pod spec used in the reference docs for [kubernetes](https://docs.garden.io/reference/module-types/kubernetes#tests-.resource) and [helm modules](https://docs.garden.io/reference/module-types/helm#tests-.resource).
+Please note that the `startupProbe`, `livenessProbe` and `readinessProbe` are stripped from your pod spec.
+Health checks for your application might fail when the container is used for testing because the main process usually running in that container is replaced by the test command.

 ## Next Steps

 In the [next section](./tasks.md), we'll see how Garden can execute tasks for your.
 For example populating a database after it has been deployed.